tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Handshake messages MUST NOT span key changes.
-Because the ServerHello, Finished, and KeyUpdate messages signal a key change, upon receiving these messages a receiver MUST verify that they end of these messages aligns with a record boundary; if not, then it MUST send a fatal "unexpected_message" alert.
+Because the ServerHello, Finished, and KeyUpdate messages signal a key change, upon receiving these messages a receiver MUST verify that the end of these messages aligns with a record boundary; if not, then it MUST send a fatal "unexpected_message" alert.